Amphetamine, also known as “Speed”, is a stimulant that is quite easy to synthesize, which has contributed to its widespread use.

 Amphetamine/Methamphetamine Test Kit

-To test whether or not a substance is likely (meth)amphetamine, we recommend the Marquis test.
+To test whether or not a substance is likely (meth)amphetamine, we recommend our Meth/Amphetamine Test Kit.
+It includes the reagent test kits necessary to accurately identify meth and amphetamine.